 How Much Does A Cloud Sofa From Restoration Hardware Cost?

-This is usually the most pertinent concern for most consumers, especially when considering any furniture from RH, which is known as a premium furniture brand.
+This is usually the most important concern for most consumers, especially when considering any furniture from RH, considered a premium furniture brand, a far cry from the likes of IKEA.

 The Cloud sofa in leather is not cheap.
 The Cloud Leather 2-seat sofa starts at around $10K, which is also reflective of the 'Member Price'.
 The Member Price is a 25% discount you get for paying $175 for an annual RH Membership.